bart-kroon/TM1/doc/configuring.md

     * **embeddedOccupancy:** bool; with geometry video enabled and occupancy video disabled, indicate if occupancy is encoded in geometry (true) or if occupancy is only available at patch-level (false).
     * **geometryScaleEnabledFlag:** bool; when true geometry is downscaled by a factor of two in respect to the atlas frame size.
 Otherwise geometry is at full resolution.
 * Atlas frame size calculation and packing:
-    * **intraPeriod:** int; the intra patch frame period.
-This is the step in frame order count between consecutive frames that have an atlas tile layer of type I_TILE.
-The test model is not aware of the intra period of the video codec.
-This other intra period is configured independently.
+    * **intraPeriod:** int; the intra period as in video codecs, indicating the period between independent random access points (IRAP).
+This value dictates the intra period of the atlas bitstreams and common atlas bitstream.
+The video sub bitstreams need to have the same value.
+    * **interPeriod:** int; the period between inter-coded common atlas frames and atlas frames, counting both IRAP and non-IRAP frames.
+When omitted, the inter period will equal the intra period, such that all frames are IRAP frames.
     * **maxAtlases:** int; the maximum number of transmitted atlases in total.
     * **maxEntityId:** int; the maximum ID of entities, whereby the default "0" disables entity-based coding.
     * **maxLumaSamplerate:** float; the maximum number of luma samples per second counted over all atlases, groups and components.
 This parameter communicates the equally-named CTC constraint.